The Beinecke Scholarship

 UCI may nominate one student annually for Beinecke Scholarship consideration.
 To apply for UCI nomination, submit a complete application package to the SOP office by the UCI deadline.
 The package must contain:

-- a Curriculum Vitae (read our Curriculum Vitae Handout for information on creating one)
+- A current Resume or Curriculum Vitae (C.V.) (read our Curriculum Vitae Handout for information on creating one effectively)

-- a Personal Statement of 1,000 words or less – consult the Beinecke 2016 Program Announcement for content details
+- a Personal Statement of 1,000 words or less detailing your background, interests, career aspirations, and plans for graduate study – consult Nomination Materials and Forms for content details

-- 3 faculty letters of recommendation asserting your intellectual curiosity, character, and potential for advanced graduate study.
+- Three (3) faculty letters of recommendation from faculty (ideally UCI faculty) who can atest to your academic accomplishment and potential for success in advanced graduate study

-Artist’s Supplement: If the applicant is planning to pursue a graduate degree in creative writing, studio art, film, music performance and/or theater and dance, they are encouraged to submit a sample, portfolio, or external evaluation of their work to supplement the standard nomination package.
+- Only for students planning to pursue an MFA degree in creative writing, studio art, film, music performance, and/or theater and dance: they are encouraged to submit a sample, portfolio, or external evaluation of their work to supplement the standard nomination package.

-UCI’s Beinecke faculty screening committee will review all applications and endorse one (1) junior.
-That student will receive a letter of support from the dean of the Division of Undergraduate Education and a completed Certification of Eligibility Form.
+In January, SOP will convene a faculty screening panel to select no more than one (1) Beinecke nominee.
+UCI’s Beinecke faculty screening committee will review all applications.
+The one nominated student will receive a letter of support from the dean of the Division of Undergraduate Education and a completed Certification of Eligibility Form.
 SOP staff will mail the endorsed application materials to the Sperry Fund for evaluation and funding consideration.

 Winners will be announced May 1st.